martin-repo/edsioux/README.md

 ## Requirements

-* Elite: Dangerous needs to run in windowed mode an full-screen
+* Elite: Dangerous needs to run in windowed mode and full-screen
 * Elite: Dangerous should run on the main display (if multi-display setup)
 * Screen resolution of 1920x1080 is supported